About this cultivar:

 Dryopteris filix-mas 'Crispa Cristata' is a clump-forming, semi-evergreen fern.
 The bright green, erect to arching, fronds are crested at the tips and have ruffled edges.
 The Latin adjective crispa means 'wrinkled' or 'curly' and cristata is derived from the Latin word cristatus meaning 'tufted' or 'crested'.
 I think 'Curly Crested' would be a better name....more fun in any case..

-Its specific epithet filix-mas means 'male fern' (filix 'fern', mas 'male'), as the plant was thought to be the male version of the common lady fern Athyrium filix-femina.
+Often called the male fern, the plant is sometimes referred to in ancient literature as worm fern, reflecting its former use against tapeworm.
+Its specific epithet filix-mas means 'male fern' (filix 'fern', mas 'male'), as the plant was thought to be the male version of the common lady fern Athyrium filix-femina being robust in appearance and vigorous in growth.

 This Curly Crested Male fern has the RHS AGM!